Locanda delle Fate

 Everyday is My Way

-Roland Kent "Lobo" Lavoie's solo career kicked off in 1969, his first major hit, Me and You and a Dog Named Boo, turning up two years later.
-By 1974 he was a well-established artist, Just a Singer being his fourth album and his first to contain covers, not least The Beatles' I'm Only Sleeping, The Monkees' Daydream Believer and Buffy Sainte-Marie's Universal Soldier (popularised by Donovan).
-The arrangements are in that kind of country/MOR singer-songwriter style that was immensely popular at the time, particularly in the States, but sounds horribly dated now, although I suppose it's perfectly good at what it does and is at least relatively benign.
+Roland Kent "Lobo" Lavoie's solo career kicked off in 1969, his first major hit, Me And You And A Dog Named Boo, appearing two years later.
+By 1974, he was a well-established artist, Just a Singer being his fourth album and his first to contain covers, not least The Beatles' I'm Only Sleeping, The Monkees' Daydream Believer and Buffy Sainte-Marie's Universal Soldier (popularised by Donovan).
+The arrangements are in that kind of country/MOR singer-songwriter style that was immensely popular at the time, particularly in the States, but sounds horribly dated now.
 Alan Lindgren (Neil Diamond and Jim Stafford, amongst others) plays Mellotron flutes on Daydream Believer and Reason To Believe (not that it's going to make you warm to this record), although the strings all appear to be real.

 Lobo followed up with A Cowboy Afraid of Horses the following year; it's a slightly less insipid record, or maybe I'm just getting used to his style.
 I wouldn't swear that all the material's his own, but I can't say I recognise any of the titles.
 This time round, they appear to've saved their strings budget and given a bit of it to Lindgren again, smothering the album in carefully arranged Mellotron strings, only just discernable from Just a Singer's real ones.
 Strings on all the highlighted tracks above, plus flutes on Something To See Me Through and phased strings on Everyday Is My Way, not to mention a raucous synth part on My Momma Had Soul.

 Kiko (1992, 51.30) ***/½

 |Dream in Blue

 Saint Behind the Glass